filamentgroup/shoestring/README.md

 Shoestring's API is inspired by jQuery, because we absolutely love working with jQuery, but there are times when we only need a subset of its features and browser support.

 Technically, shoestring.js is a very small, extendable core function.
-That core function doesn't come with much more than a means of finding and/or generating HTML elements, a DOM-ready handler, and a few essential element-traversal methods like `each`, `find`, `children`.
+That core function doesn't come with much more than a means of finding and/or generating HTML elements and a few essential element-traversal methods like `each`, `find`, `children`.
 Using its `shoestring.fn` API, its core is easy to extend further, and several extensions are available in the Shoestring codebase for you to include in your build.

 # Examples